top of page

 Our programs are designed to serve Nova Scotian adults who want to: improve their essential skills which include reading, math, computer, and other important academic and workplace skills; work towards a high school diploma or equivalency; and/or upgrade their high school credits to qualify for post-secondary education.

-5. sufficiently proficient in speaking and listening in the language of instruction to benefit fully from NSSAL programs.*
+• Be sufficiently proficient in speaking and listening in the language of instruction to benefit fully from NSSAL Programs.

 bottom of page